The Human Seasons

 The poem is divided into four stages of human life:

-Spring is youth, full of energy and fresh thoughts.
+Spring is childhood/youth, full of energy and fresh thoughts.

 Summer is adulthood, when we reflect on past dreams.